All Episodes

 That was also in the New York Times.

-Jennifer Rubin at Commentary.
+Jennifer Rubin at Commentary, it's a blog.

 Democrats have discovered Obama's out of touch.

-In his own assessments of what went wrong, the president has lamented his inability to persuade voters on the merits of what he's done and blame the failure on his preoccupation with a full plate of crises.
+In his own assessments of what went wrong, the president has lamented his inability to persuade voters on the merits of what he's done and blamed the failure on his preoccupation with a full plate of crises.

 And now the Clinton nostalgia, which periodically is wafted through the Republican ranks, is gripping forlorn Democrats.